Pra-San/License-Plate-Recognition/Jetson-Orin-Nano-Deployment/README.md

 Any module not found errors, just `pip3 install` the module.

-The only advice that I can give you if you run into any errors after this is , do not trust chatgpt and google the problem.
+The only advice that I can give you if you run into any errors after this is , do not trust chatgpt and instead just google the problem.
 If the problem becomes too complex then its time to flash (resinstall the OS) the storage device.

 ## References